ErikAxelStolt/Bachelor-Thesis/README.md

 # Finite-Time Lyapunov Exponents in Recurrent Neural Networks

-This repository contains the code and LaTeX source for our bachelor's thesis:
+This repository contains the code and files for my bachelor's thesis:

 ## Finite-Time Lyapunov Exponents in Recurrent Neural Networks: Analyzing Chaos in RNN Forecasts of Dynamical Systems
 Erik Stolt & Abbe Tanndal